Education Law Articles (2)

-Articles on the law for civil rights in education in Colorado
+Articles on the law for civil rights in education and employment in Colorado

 Part I of this article provides an overview of special education law, to give the practitioner a working knowledge of the process.
 It reviews the Individuals with Disabilities Education Improvement Act (IDEA), including “child find” and eligibility, how services are provided, due process, school discipline, and transitions.
 It also addresses Section 504 of the 1973 Rehabilitation Act.

 Many children have special needs that affect their education.
 Sometimes, the educational system works to meet these needs.
 Often, it does not.
 A parent, attorney, or other advocate needs to know what the law pertaining to special education provides and how the system should work for children with special needs, be able to identify where things go wrong, and use the legal process to fix it.

 This two-part article provides an overview of the laws governing educational access for children with special needs.
 Part I describes the statutory and regulatory scheme that covers all children with special needs.
 Part II, which will be published in a future issue, will discuss areas of special education law relevant to children involved in the juvenile justice system in child welfare and delinquency matters. ...
 Read More →

 Part II (continued from Part I1) examines aspects of special education law that apply particularly to child welfare and juvenile delinquency.

 Foster children are more likely to have a disability than children in the general population.
 A high percentage—30 to 40 percent—of foster children are in the special education system.
 This is a significantly higher percentage than for non-foster care children.2 Children born with disabilities are more often abused and more often relinquished to the child welfare system than children without disabilities.3 Disabilities may be caused by abuse, and approximately 25 percent of developmental disabilities are estimated to be caused by abuse.4 Children with disabilities also remain in foster care longer.5